stanislaw-tokarski/loom-playground/README.md

 #### What **are** their goals?
 - I/O
 - Better scale (higher throughput)
 - Making asynchronous code more readable (sometimes even looking as synchronous?)

 #### What **are not** their goals?
 - Speed (lower latency)
 - Improving results of heavy computational tasks
-- Pooling them
+- Pooling

 #### Concepts

 Carrier thread:
 - Platform thread on which the JVM scheduler allocates virtual threads
 - Single virtual thread can be handled by different carriers during its lifetime